eternitywall/blog.eternitywall.com/_posts/2018-04-13-sign-to-contract.md

 Carl chose a particular nonce that allowed him to commit to a value.
 The resulting singature is indistinguishable from a standard one and has the same security.
-Moreover, if he looses the committed value `c`, then he looses the ability of proving the timestamp, but he does not compromise any coin: his coins have been already spent and Diana has hers in the desired destination, which is independent from `c`.
+Moreover, if he loses the committed value `c`, then he loses the ability of proving the timestamp, but he does not compromise any coin: his coins have been already spent and Diana has hers in the desired destination, which is independent from `c`.